Pigeon Whole Bakers – Introduction

 We also often call in here for a cup of their excellent filter coffee and a light-as-a-feather croissant.
 As an aside, we find that filter coffee is the best style if you want to linger over a cup of coffee and enjoy the aromas and taste to the full, which we do here while catching up on the latest news via Facebook and Twitter.

-The bread can also be bought during the week from Pigeon Hole, the Hill Street Grocer, the Wursthaus Kitchen and the Salad Bowl.
-On Saturday morning you can also buy their bread from the Harvest Feast stall outside the Salamanca Fruit Market.
+The bread can also be bought during the week from Pigeon Hole Café, the Hill Street Grocer, the Wursthaus Kitchen and the Salad Bowl.

 They also have an outlet in the Hill Street complex in Devonport at 48-54 Oldaker St. Devonport.